 DeployHub includes database DevOps as part of its core features.
 DeployHub performs database updates using an incremental processing engine and tracks versions of microservices to versions of your schema.
 With DeployHub, you create an Application Package based on Components.
 Components can be anything, including your database updates.
 When the software is released, the Application Package is interrogated based on the individual Components, and each Component is versioned, which allows DeployHub to track the differences between all Components in a software release, including the database schema updates.

-When you create a database Component, you specify the alter script to move forward and to roll back.
+When you create a database Component, you specify the altered script to move forward and to roll back.
 And there is more.
 DeployHub manages updates based on the Component versions and applies your database updates incrementally or rolls them back incrementally in the correct order.
 This database DevOps process is the real secret sauce of DeployHub.
-With DeployHub, you join in the automation and DevOps at scale driving your database updates as part of the CI/CD pipeline.
+With the DeployHub microservice catalog, you join in the automation and DevOps at scale driving your database updates as part of the CI/CD pipeline.